Oran Follett

 Oran Follett (1798–1894) was a newspaperman in New York State and then Sandusky, Ohio.
 He served in the New York Assembly in 1824.
 In Ohio he was a newspaper editor and railroad executive.
 His family is prominent in Sandusky's history.
-His home is now the Follett House Museum, a library branch featuring historical exhibits.
+His home is now the Sandusky History Museum at the Follett House, a branch of the Sandusky Library, featuring historical exhibits.
 A historical marker is by it.